Paul Kieu

 “The name of this place gave me a framework to make comparisons of Acadiana as a place that still venerates Mary and the physical Prairie des Femmes.”

-When she and Louis first settled in their little cottage in the sweet potato field, Michot said she had to find a way to cope with the isolation of the place, especially when Louis was on the road touring.
+When she and first settled in their little cottage in the sweet potato field, Wilson said she had to find a way to cope with the isolation of the place.
 “I really had to find a way to love it,” she said.
 “I started trying to document this place I found myself in.
 And something I found: Virgin Mary statues.
 So many abandoned ones and abandoned houses.
 And I just … thought they were so beautiful.
 I wanted to document them before they were gone.”

 Paul Kieu